allebb/conductor/README.md

 | ``conductor-nginx-burst`` | 800 total requests in 30 seconds | 10 minutes |
 | ``conductor-nginx-dos`` | 2000 total requests in 1 minute | 24 hours |

+Each Conductor Fail2Ban jail also posts JSON ban/unban events to ``https://bin.hallinet.com/z7jw38z7`` using the installed ``conductor-webhook`` action.
+The payload includes the event type, jail/action name, IP address, and ban duration for ban events.
+Edit ``/etc/fail2ban/action.d/conductor-webhook.conf`` if you need to change or disable the endpoint.

 > These values can be manually adjusted to fit your personal requirements by editting the default configurations that are installed to ``/etc/conductor/configs/common/fail2ban/``.

-The security log format records only the timestamp, client IP, status code, request line, and user agent to keep things "lean".
+The security log format records the timestamp, client IP, Conductor application id, status code, request line, and user agent to keep things "lean" while still making ban webhooks attributable to a site/application.
 The ``/tmp`` path is often memory-backed on modern Linux systems, but not always; check ``findmnt /tmp`` if this matters for your server.
 A logrotate rule is installed to rotate matching security logs at 10MB and keep three compressed rotations.

 Once Fail2Ban support is installed, Conductor can manage bans directly: